ankitects/anki/docs/windows.md

 The Javascript bundling on Windows is currently a bit flaky, so the initial build will likely fail with an error about a missing rollup module.
-If you get an error when running the commands below, try repeating them a few times - they should pick up where they left off.
+If you get an error when running the commands below, try repeating them once or twice.

 ## Running Anki during development